What is the wp-config.php file?

 How to choose the best WordPress plugins for your website

 WordPress plugins are awesome and if you want your site to have a specific function, or add additional functionality, the chances are there is a plugin out there for it.
 If you’d like to learn more about what WordPress plugins are, refer to our WordPress plugins introduction.

 What are WordPress plugins?

 If you are new to WordPress, you might be wondering what are WordPress plugins and what’s their purpose.
 It’s a reasonably common question to ask because plugins are an important part of the WordPress ecosystem.
 They are essential if you want to build a website with WordPress.

 Why WordPress admin notices matter (and how to manage them effectively)

 Every time you log into the WordPress dashboard, you are probably greeted with a few message at the top of your screen.
 These messages are called WordPress admin notices.
 Contrary to what many WordPress users might think – that they’re an annoyance without an ‘off’ switch – they can be incredibly useful.
 At least, that is if you know how to manage them effectively.

 WordPress debug: how to enable it & debugging options

 Sometimes we are unable to reproduce a problem that a user is encountering when using one of our WordPress plugins.
 When this happens, we ask the user to send us more information about their website’s and plugin’s setup.
-Such information is typically found in a log file, more specifically, the WordPress debug log file.
-This […]

 Tools for remote team accountability, communication & security WordPress businesses should use